Chopper crash renews 9/11 worry about rogue aircraft in NYC

 "I would not think that they would do that over the city, but it depends on what the threats are and the needs at the time," Desmarais said.
 "Everybody is going to do their best, but in the end, it would be a tough decision to have to make no matter where that is."

-From 2016 to 2018, the North American Aerospace Defense Command says, it has responded to about 500 flights flagged by FAA as entering no-fly zones without permission or displaying "erratic" behavior.
+From 2016 to 2018, NORAD says, it has responded to about 500 flights flagged by FAA as entering no-fly zones without permission or displaying "erratic" behavior.
 Of those, NORAD says, the military or local law enforcement sent aircraft on intercept missions 164 times.

 NORAD spokesman Cameron Hillier said he did not have figures for the number of intercepts in New York City.
 But nearby areas in New Jersey reportedly have had plenty.
 The North Jersey Record reported that aircraft were sent to intercept violators around Trump's golf course in Bedminster, New Jersey, 29 times in 2017 alone.